ravinderwls/Jenkins/README.md

-# Jenkins
+# Welcome to Jenkins
-using the git hub for jenkins training course
+using the git hub for jenkins training course, seems it is pretty good for new users.